blockchainsllc/in3-docs/docs/api-node-server.rst

 To run such a node, you need to have an Ethereum client running where you want to forward the request to.
 At the moment, the minimum requirement is that this client needs to support ``eth_getProof`` (see http://eips.ethereum.org/EIPS/eip-1186).

+You can create your own docker compose file/docker command using our command line descriptions below.
+But you can also use our tool in3-server-setup to help you through the process.

 Command-line Arguments
 ######################